Glacier hikes, puffin sightings, thundering waterfalls, and geothermal wonders: there is so much to be excited about when planning a trip to Iceland!

 Step 1: Check visa and entrance requirements.

-This official website provides up-to-date requirements for entering Iceland, including any testing requirements.
+As of 2023, there are no travel restrictions to visit Iceland–but just in case, this official website provides up-to-date requirements for entering Iceland, including any testing requirements.

 Icelandair also has a detailed page on entry requirements.